 RCN Capital

-The easiest way to save on a new construction investment is to work with a trusted lender that can get you the best leverages and rates.
-RCN Capital lends to real estate professionals, commercial contractors & developers across the nation.
+The right financing can provide you with the capital and support needed to make your project a success, and the easiest way to save on a new construction investment is to work with a trusted lender that can get you the best leverage and rates.
+RCN Capital lends to real estate professionals, commercial contractors, and developers across the nation.
 We provide short-term fix & flip financing, long-term rental financing, and new construction financing for real estate investors.
-If you are an investor looking to acquire financing for a construction project, RCN Capital has competitive loan options available.
+Contact us today to discuss our new construction financing options.